sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    :alt: jamovi EFA analysis window
    :name: fig-efa2

-   Analysis panel with the settings for conducting an Exploratory Factor Analysis (EFA) in jamovi
+   Options panel with the settings for conducting an Exploratory Factor Analysis (EFA) in jamovi

 .. ----------------------------------------------------------------------------